Understanding Stress Responses and Igniting Change

 There’s a moment—usually right after tension enters a room—when your body already knows what it’s about to do.
 Perhaps it goes quiet, or rushes to explain.
 Maybe it gets sharp, or retreats altogether.
 These responses often don’t feel like choices; they feel automatic.
 And in many ways, they are.

 When stress hits, your brain reacts quickly, drawing from its oldest available playbook: survival.
 The amygdala, your brain’s threat-detection center, springs to life before your prefrontal cortex (responsible for reasoning and regulation) even has a chance to weigh in.
-This phenomenon, sometimes called "amygdala hijack", floods your system with cortisol and adrenaline, narrowing your window of tolerance and shrinking your sense of possibility.
-Joseph LeDoux's research has extensively explained why our emotional reactions often precede conscious awareness.
+This phenomenon, sometimes referred to as the "amygdala hijack", floods your system with cortisol and adrenaline.
+This response narrows your window of tolerance and shrinks your sense of possibility.
+Joseph LeDoux's research provides extensive insights into why our emotional reactions often precede conscious awareness.

 The Power of the Pause